FRESH THINKING GROUP

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-This website may include links to third-party websites, such as our Facebook, Twitter, Instagram and LinkedIn social media page, and websites which contain online articles FTC has featured in, including Yorkshire Post, Business Money, Bdaily News and Business Link.
+This website may include links to third-party websites, such as our Facebook, Twitter, Instagram and LinkedIn social media page, and websites which contain online articles the Fresh Thinking Group has featured in, including Yorkshire Post, Business Money, Bdaily News and Business Link.
 Clicking on those links may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy policies.
 You should read any policies and other statements on such websites carefully.

 DATA WE COLLECT ABOUT YOU AND HOW WE WILL USE IT